mevisio/code-challenge/CHALLENGE.md

 That being said, things we look for in your solution include:

-* Potentially heavy operations happen in the backend.
 * The code is written in TypeScript and is type-safe, and the TypeScript compiler doesn't complain when type-checking the project.
 Run `yarn type-check` to make sure.